ovh/cds/docs/content/docs/concepts/template.md

 There are four types of custom parameters available in a template (string, boolean, repository, json).
 ![Parameters](/images/workflow_template_parameters.png)

-There are some others parameters that are automatically added by CDS:
+There are some other parameters that are automatically added by CDS:

 * **name**: the name of the generated workflow given when template is applied (could be used to set the workflow name but also application names for example).
 * **id**: the id of the template instance, this is unique for each generated workflow and reused when a template is re-applied (you can append this value to pipeline names to prevent override of existing pipeline).